-- in-depth, as it focuses on only one issue per country - a literature review, as it is built on interviews and points of views of several stakeholders - available to countries that provided in-kind expertise only.
+- a literature review, as it is built on interviews and points of views of several stakeholders - □ available to countries that provided in-kind expertise only.

 The proposed Subtask 6 of the Task extension will offer more of these case studies as well as expanding on already existing ones.